We are here to help you make a difference.

 This consultancy, established in 2015, is built on foundation of knowledge and experience that has been developing since 2001.
 This was the year when company founder, Christina Miller, was in graduate school for jewelry and metalsmithing and decided to examine the connection between the materials used to make jewelry and their complex histories.
 The jewelry industry clearly needed information about gold, silver, platinum, copper, diamonds, gemstones and more in order to address complex on the ground issues impacting people and the planet.

 The “ethical jewelry movement” is now well underway with most companies aware that they need to know where their materials come from.
-Knowledge of origin does not mean that the source is good for people and planet.
-Knowing the origin does help us make future sourcing decisions while more on the ground engagement makes a difference.
+Knowledge of material origins is a fundamental starting place to get to know one’s impact, but it is just the beginning.
+Knowing the origin does help us make future sourcing decisions and when paired with more on the ground engagement, can truly make a difference.

-Christina Tatiana Miller sustainable jewelry consulting serves its clients by building a variety of custom designed to meet the specific needs of each company.
-Consistent throughout is the goal to activate clients to do something impactful.
-Yes, run a responsible company, but be part of on the ground solutions.
+Christina Tatiana Miller sustainable jewelry consulting serves its clients by building a variety of custom designed solutions to meet the specific needs of each company.
+Consistent throughout all solutions is the goal to activate clients to do something impactful.
+Yes, run a responsible company, and be part of on the ground solutions.

 Christina Tatiana Miller is a sustainable jewelry consultant providing strategy, guidance, and impact measurement to help jewelers make lives better around the world.